kbrsh/moon/README.md

 ### Summary

-- :tada: Small file size (3kb minified + gzip)
+- :tada: Small file size (4kb minified + gzip)
-- :zap: Blazing fast performance
+- :zap: Blazing fast & asynchronous rendering
-- :rocket: Minimal & intuitive API
+- :rocket: Intuitive & consistent API
-- :hammer: Compose with components
+- :hammer: Functional & declarative view model

 ### About

 Moon is a JavaScript library with a minimal API and fast view compiler.
 It splits up a web application into two parts: the view and the data.
 The view is responsible for displaying the data to the user, and can be thought of as a function of data.
-Moon compiles the view into a JavaScript program running on a 3kb runtime capable of updating the view as data changes.
+Moon compiles the view into a JavaScript program running on a 4kb runtime capable of updating the view as data changes.
 The data is a simple object with access to the Moon API for updating itself through events.

 ### Usage